ec2instances/ec2instances.github.io/README.md

 ## Why build this?

 Remember `https://ec2instances.info/` (now available at `https://instances.vantage.sh/`) ?
-Used to be a great website, but it hasn't been updated for a long time and some pricing info is simply missing (check the "t3a" price for example, it just says "unavailable")
+Used to be a great website, but it has some unfixed bugs, lags updates etc.

-I got sick and tired of waiting for bugs to be fixed and created this.
+I got tired of waiting for bugs to be fixed and created this.

 ### Contributions welcome